 Peter Hebert, Co-founder and Managing Partner, Lux Capital

 William Li, Chairman and CEO, Knightscope

 Rich Mahoney, Director of the Robotics Program, SRI International

-David Mindell, Professor of the History of Engineering and Manufacturing, MIT
+David Mindell, Professor of Aeronautics and Astronautics and of the History of Technology, MIT

 Graham Ryland, Co-founder and President, Barobo (Linkbot)

 Aydin Senkut, Founder and Managing Director, Felicis Ventures